aws/amazon-vpc-cni-k8s/README.md

 Setting `ENABLE_BANDWIDTH_PLUGIN` to `true` will update `10-aws.conflist` to include upstream [bandwidth plugin](https://www.cni.dev/plugins/current/meta/bandwidth/) as a chained plugin.

+NOTE: Network Policy is supported from CNI version v1.14.0 onwards.
+We use TC(traffic classifier) system to enforce network policy for the pods ingress and egress traffic.
+If the bandwidth plugin and network policy is enabled and the network policy enforced pods have "ingress-bandwidth" and "egress-bandwidth" configured then network policy enforcement will fail since bandwidth plugin uses TC which will collide with aws-eks-nodeagent TC configuration.
+We will provide updates [here](https://github.com/aws/aws-network-policy-agent/issues/68)

 #### `ANNOTATE_POD_IP` (v1.9.3+)

 Type: Boolean as a String